intellij-rust/intellij-rust.github.io/install.markdown

 ## Compatible IDEs

-The plugin should be compatible with any Intellij based IDE starting from build _143.2287.1_.
-This includes all 2016.1 releases and newer.For example, the minimum supported IDEA version is _15.0.4_, the minimum supported CLion version is _1.2_.
-See `Help > About` menu in the IDE to learn the build version you are using.
+The plugin should be compatible with any Intellij based IDE like IDEA, CLion or PyCharm.
+Latest plugin is guranteed to support the latest released major platform version (`2017.3` at the moment of writing), it may support some previous or EAP versions.
+See `Help > About` menu for IDE version and `Settings > Plugins` menu for plugin version.